 Best Credit Builder Loan Companies

 You have several options to apply for a credit builder loan.
 Small local banks offer them, as do various online institutions.

-The latter tend to be cheaper as they don’t have overhead costs.
+The latter are typically cheaper as they don’t have overhead costs.
 If this sounds like a viable option for you, below are the best options to rebuild your credit.

 Credit Strong is a newer player in the credit builder space, but don’t take their youth as a fault.
-In fact, Credit Strong is a part of Austin Capital Bank, which has been in business for over a decade.
+The online institution is a part of Austin Capital Bank, which has been in business for over a decade.

 Since they’re part of a traditional bank, that means they’re FDIC members.
 As an FDIC member, they have more financial services to offer in addition to unsecured credit builder loans.

 Credit Strong also has both 12 and 24 month terms, and a $8.95 administrative fee per account.
 You can also payoff your account at anytime with no penalty, and they won’t pull your credit to get you started with a loan.

 Credit Strong charges an annual percentage rate (APR) of 11 – 15 percent, based on the length of the loan.

-Read our guide on is Credit Strong legit to learn more about how they help you improve your credit.
+Read our Credit Strong review to learn more about how they help you improve your credit.

-Self Lender is a financial technology company that helps borrowers build their credit through non-traditional lending methods (mainly credit builder loans).
+Self is a financial technology company that helps borrowers build their credit through non-traditional lending methods (mainly credit builder loans).
 They offer one and two-year terms, with their lowest payments set around $25 a month.

 Based on the loan option that you choose, you’ll have to pay an administrative fee of $9 or $15.
-According to Self Lender, APRs don’t exceed 16 percent.
-Similar to Credit Strong, you can repay your loan early with Self Lender.
+According to Self, APRs don’t exceed 16 percent.
+Similar to Credit Strong, you can repay your loan early with Self.

-While more well-known in the space, Self Lender tends to be more expensive than Credit Strong.
-Read our Self Lender review to learn more about the service.
+While more well-known in the space, Self tends to be more expensive than Credit Strong.
+Read our Self review to learn more about the service.

 Credit Union or Bank